gogins/csound-wasm/README.md

 ## Building

-You will need to make sure that the Eigen library for matrix algebra is available to the Emscripten toolchain.
-The easiest way to do this is to install the `libeigen3-dev` system package, and make it available to the Emscripten toolchain.
-You can create symbolic link to do this, e.g.
+You will need to make sure that the boost header files and the Eigen library for matrix algebra are available to the Emscripten toolchain.
+The easiest way to do this is to install the `libeigen3-dev` and `libboost-dev` system packages, and make them available to the Emscripten toolchain.
+As only header files from these packages are used here, you can do this by creating symbolic links, e.g.
 ```
 ln -s /usr/include/eigen3 dependencies/eigen3
+ln -s /usr/include/boost dependencies/boost
 ```

 For your first build, run...